 DoneEx VbaCompiler for Excel

-VBA Compiler for Excel converts VBA code of Microsoft Excel workbooks and Excel add-ins into binary code of a native Windows DLL file.
+VBA Compiler for Excel converts the VBA code of Microsoft Excel workbooks and Excel add-ins into the binary code of a native Windows DLL file.
 After compilation your VBA code cannot be copied or recovered and has the highest level of protection from piracy.
 VBA Compiler is the best alternative to the VBA code protection approaches, such as VBA code obfuscation or standard MS Excel VBA project password protection.
-A compiled workbook or Excel add-in file is left with the original file extension and behaves the same way as the original file.
+The compiled workbook or Excel add-in file is left with the original file extension and behaves the same way as the original file.

 Main benefits of the VBA Compiler usage